gromacs/gromacs/docs/user-guide/mdrun-performance.rst

     are no separate PME ranks.

 ``-nb``
-    Used to set where to execute the non-bonded interactions.
+    Used to set where to execute the short-range non-bonded interactions.
     Can be set to "auto", "cpu", "gpu."
     Defaults to "auto," which uses a compatible GPU if available.
     Setting "cpu" requires that no GPU is used.
 Setting "gpu" requires that a compatible GPU be available and will be used.

+``-pme``
+    Used to set where to execute the long-range non-bonded interactions.
+    Can be set to "auto", "cpu", "gpu."
+    Defaults to "auto," which uses a compatible GPU if available.
+    Setting "gpu" requires that a compatible GPU be available and will be used.
+    Multiple PME ranks are not supported with PME on GPU, so if a GPU is used for the PME calculation -npme must be set to 1.

 ``-gpu_id``
     A string that specifies the ID numbers of the GPUs that